 Proposal C recommends that, in lieu of addressing Issue 25, the scope of Working Group 4 should be amended to research and report what circumstances, configurations, lessons, and changes would need to be adopted in Rule 21 to effectuate a notification-based approach.
-Issue 25 asks whether the Commission should make any revisions to the expedited process for eligible non-exporting storage facilities in response to pilot program data collected by Utilities between July 1, 2017 and June 30, 2018, in order to support tariff principles of technological neutrality and consistency across Utilities.
+Issue 25 asks whether the Commission should make any revisions to the expedited process for eligible nonexporting storage facilities in response to pilot program data collected by Utilities between July 1, 2017 and June 30, 2018, in order to support tariff principles of technological neutrality and consistency across Utilities.
 Proposal C is supported by Stem, Green Power Institute, Clean Coalition, CALSSA, and IREC.
 Utilities oppose Proposal C. Since the filing of the Working Group Two Report, Issue 25 has been re-assigned to the Interconnection Discussion Forum by the Amended Scoping Memo.

 We conclude that, at this time, the Commission should not adopt a specific proposal for a notification-based approach for non-exporting storage systems with negligible impact on the distribution system.
 There remain many unanswered questions the Commission needs to consider in order to adopt a particular proposal, in lieu of an application process.
 However, we find value in the concept and will continue to explore the concept and develop proposals in this proceeding.
-Further, given the objective of this proceeding is streamlining the interconnection process, we find it reasonable to adopt proposals that look at alternative streamlining approaches for the same class of projects-non-exporting storage systems.
-We adopt Proposals A and B1 as they both streamline the interconnection process for this class of projects.
+Further, given the objective of this proceeding is streamlining the interconnection process, we find it reasonable to adopt proposals that look at alternative streamlining approaches for the same class of projects-nonexporting storage systems.
+We adopt Proposal A as it streamlines the interconnection process for this class of projects.
+Similarly, we also adopt the concept of Proposal B1 but will address the specifics, including costs in Phase II of this proceeding.
 We decline to adopt the other options for Proposal B, as the working group did not complete its review of the proposals.
 Lastly, we decline to adopt Proposal C, which seeks to expand the scope of this proceeding prior to its completion.
 We should review the results of adopted changes in this decision and the decision on Working Group One proposals to ascertain whether additional changes are warranted.
 We discuss each of our determinations below.

 We begin with the heart of this issue, whether the Commission should adopt a notification-based approach for non-exporting storage systems.
+The

-The Working Group Three Report underscores that there was a breadth of perspective, substantial differences of opinion, and many unanswered questions needing to be considered to resolve these differences.
+Working Group Three Report underscores that there was a breadth of perspective, substantial differences of opinion, and many unanswered questions needing to be considered to resolve these differences.
 While we cannot make a determination based on the record of this proceeding, we note that the Working Group Three Report is over a year old and technology has improved.
 Furthermore, in light of public safety power shut-offs to prevent wildfires in California, the Commission has increased the importance of the availability of resiliency options.
 There are policy and technology perspectives with respect to this subject matter that the Commission should consider in this proceeding.
 Hence, a ruling asking parties to respond to questions on this matter will be issued in this proceeding in the near future.